hapax/hapax.github.io/assets/chuzenji.md

-About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, winding though tunnels and misty switchbacks up and around the convulsed base of the Akechidaira plateau, you arrive at a small town wedged between a sacred lake and a sacred mountain.
+About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, winding though tunnels and misty switchbacks up and around the convulsed base of the Akechidaira plateau, you come to a small town wedged between a sacred lake and a sacred mountain.
 Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".